independent journalist reporting from Oaxaca.

-In the Mexican state of Oaxaca, the police have detained at least 160 members of APPO, the Popular Assembly of the Peoples’ of Oaxaca.
-On Saturday, tens of thousands of protesters marched in Oaxaca to call on the state’s governor, Ulises Ruiz., to resign.
+In the Mexican state of Oaxaca, the police have detained at least 160 members of APPO, the Popular Assembly of the Peoples of Oaxaca.
+On Saturday, tens of thousands of protesters marched in Oaxaca to call on the state’s governor, Ulises Ruiz, to resign.
 We go to Oaxaca to get a report. [includes rush transcript]

-JOHN GIBLER: Thousands of supporters of the Oaxaca People’s Popular Assembly or APPO for spanish initials, marched from the governor’s offices eight miles into Oaxaca City on Saturday.
-As they entered the city center, protesters formed a circle around the town square, which has been occupied by Federal Police since October 29th.
-The APPO called for a 48-hour "peaceful siege" of the Federal Police encampment, maintaining a full block of distance between the protesters and the police barricade.
-Within less than an hour however, police officers robbed a protester of a cooler filled with soda, and set off a series of confrontations, that would lead to a five hour battle ending in gun fire, with hundreds of protesters and passersby wounded, and at least 150 imprisoned.
+JOHN GIBLER: Thousands of supporters of the Oaxaca Peoples’ Popular Assembly, or APPO, for Spanish initials, marched from the governor’s offices eight miles into Oaxaca City on Saturday.
+As they entered the city center, protesters formed a circle around the town square, which has been occupied by federal police since October 29.
+The APPO called for a 48-hour, quote, "peaceful siege," end-quote, of the federal police encampment, maintaining a full block of distance between the protesters and the police barricade.
+Within less than an hour, however, police officers robbed a protester of a cooler filled with soda, and set off a series of confrontations that would lead to a five-hour battle, ending in gun fire, with hundreds of protesters and passersby wounded, and at least 150 imprisoned.

 Enraged by the police having robbed one of their own in plain daylight, protesters hurled rocks and fired bottle rockets through plastic tubes at the police, slowly advancing toward their barricade on Alcala and Morelos streets in central Oaxaca City.
 As the APPO protesters drew close, police fired heavy amounts of tear gas, forcing the protesters to retreat one block back, and fogging most of the city center with thick clouds of gas.
-Protesters and federal police fought along Alcoa for some two hours before the police began to advance, firing more tear-gas and glass marbles through slingshots.
-By 8pm protesters had been forced out of the city center, many were captured and beaten along side streets by Federal police.
-Once forced out of the center, uniformed and plain clothed state police officers surrounded and captured dozens of protesters, brutally beating them with batons and firing teargas at close range.
-State and Federal police also opened fire with hand guns and assault rifles, wounding dozens.
+Protesters and federal police fought along Alcala for some two hours before the police began to advance, firing more tear gas and glass marbles through slingshots.
+By 8:00 p.m., protesters had been forced out of the city center.
+Many were captured and beaten along side streets by federal police.
+Once forced out of the center, uniformed and plainclothes state police officers surrounded and captured dozens of protesters, brutally beating them with batons and firing tear gas at close range.
+State and federal police also opened fire with handguns and assault rifles, wounding dozens.
 In unconfirmed reports, three people were shot and killed, and their bodies hauled off by police.

-Protesters in turn burned several government buildings and private businesses and broke windows throughout the city center.
-APPO spokespeople later denounced these acts, but defended the people’s right to act in self-defense, using makeshift weapons such as Molotov Cocktails, bottle rockets and slingshots.
+Protesters, in turn, burned several government buildings and private businesses, and broke windows throughout the city center.
+APPO spokespeople later denounced these acts, but defended the people’s right to act in self-defense, using makeshift weapons such as Molotov cocktails, bottle rockets and slingshots.